isomerpages/mlaw-lsb/notices-and-announcements/latest-news/_posts/2020-04-07-waiver-CPD-units-2020.md

 4. Nonetheless, RSs are still encouraged to participate in online e-learning/webninars to enrich their professional development during this waiver period.

+Mitsy Ng
+On behalf of
+Registar
+Land Surveyors Board